 Well, yes.
 They can be helpful, even if they’re not officially “intended to diagnose, treat, cure, or prevent any disease.”
 They’re also fairly inexpensive, for the most part, especially when compared with medications.
 We asked Feuerstein whether he’d endorse new regulations on the dietary supplement industry.
 He says that that decision is best left to other people—in particular, patients.
 “I do like the availability of supplements,” he says.
 “I’m not sure that introducing more layers of regulation, so that they’re regulated like medications, would be a good thing.
 But my primary concern is the health of patients, so I think it’s important to emphasize that people should make these decisions with the help of appropriately trained medical professionals.”
 Mister agrees with that assessment.
 “The 1994 law carefully balanced consumer safety with consumer access,” he says, “and we think the law struck the right balance.
 We wouldn’t want to see pre-market approval for these products.
 That would resemble the way that pharmaceuticals are regulated, and it would absolutely cut down access.
 It would increase prices and limit consumer choice.”

 We can’t stress this enough: If you’re considering taking any dietary supplement regularly, speak with a physician.

+We realize that we’re repeating that point, but that’s because it’s absolutely critical.
+To take supplements safely, you need to speak with a medical professional who can assess possible interactions, monitor side effects, and recommend a safe dosage.
 “It is important to talk to one of those people about the supplements you take, particularly if you’re also using prescription medicines,” Mister says.
 “Research brands individually, and then, of course, talk to your healthcare practitioner.
 Talk to them about the supplements that you use and ask if they have recommendations.”